lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ct is the ciphertext output from the Encapsulate function.

 This generic message flow assumes that Bob possesses the public KEM key of Alice.
-Alice can be the initiator of a PKI management operation or the responder. for more detailed figures see {{sect-e}}.
+Alice can be the initiator of a PKI management operation or the responder.
+For more detailed figures see {{sect-e}}.

 Generic Message Flow:

 ~~~~
 Step# Alice                                Bob
   1                                        perform KEM Encapsulate
-                      <- KemCiphertextInfo <-
+                       <- KEM Ciphertext <-
   2   perform KEM Decapsulate
       perform key derivation
       format message with
         MAC-based protection
                        ->    message     ->
   3                                        perform key derivation
                                            verify MAC-based
                                              protection